FadyZaki/Software_Architecture/README.md

 Integrating Software Architecture with Implementation

 # THIS CODE IS MY OWN PROPERTY
-# NO ONE IS ALLOWED TO USE IT UNLESS THEY ASK ME FIRST.
+# PLEASE ASK BEFORE USING IT

 Fady Zaki